okezieobi/order-processor/README.md

 ### 3. Domain Entities and Repository Abstractions

 The project defines its core domain entities in `src/domain/entities`.
-These are plain classes that represent the core business objects of the application, such as `Order`, `Meal`, and `User`.
+These are interfaces that represent the core business objects of the application, such as `Order`, `Meal`, and `User`.
 They are decoupled from any specific database implementation.

 To maintain this separation, repository interfaces (ports) are defined in `src/domain/repositories`.
 These interfaces define the contract for data access operations, such as `findById` or `save`.
 The concrete implementations of these repositories are located in `src/infrastructure/objection/repositories`, which use Objection.js to interact with the database.
 This approach allows the application's core logic to remain independent of the data access layer.